 I use a number of therapies but focus primarily on Cognitive Behaviour Therapy, Narritive Therapy, EMDR, and Mindful Meditation.

-I am a member of the College of Registered Psychotherapists of Ontario and I currently live in central Mississauga with my wife and three children.
+I am a member of the Ontario Association of Consultants, Counsellors, Psychometrists and Psychotherapists and I currently live in central Mississauga with my wife and three children.

 Paul Clark ReachesBrampton ON